flash-oss/flash-developer-doc/conversions/payment-statuses.md

 }
 ```

-The current status of your conversion.
+The status of a conversion can be any of the following:

-* INITIALISED - a conversion was created but nothing else happened to it.
+* INITIALISED — A conversion record was created, but no further action has been taken.
-  * Typically never happens via API.
+This status typically does not occur via the API.

-* PENDING - the conversion is in **progress**.
-The typical status of the conversion after you create it.
+* PENDING — The conversion is in progress.
+This is the usual status immediately after creation.

-* CONVERTED - means **successfully** converted.
-You balances were updated accordingly.
+* CONVERTED — The conversion completed successfully.
+Your balances have been updated accordingly.

-* FAILED - an **error** has occurred with this conversion.
-Termporary statement.
+* FAILED — An error occurred during the conversion.
+This is usually a temporary state.

-* CANCELLED - the conversion didn't happen and has been cancelled.
+* CANCELLED — The conversion was not completed and has been cancelled.
-  * Usually done by Flash Payments operations team.
+This action is typically performed by the Flash Payments operations team.